How to use security groups

 To enable or disable SMTP for a security group, follow the instructions for how to edit a security group and check the relevant box in the Overview tab at step 4.

-- Stateless security groups strictly apply the default policy and inbound/outbound rules, regardless of whether a connection is initiated from your Instance or not.
-Read more about stateless security groups
+- Stateless: These strictly enforce the default policy and inbound/outbound rules, regardless of whether a connection is initiated from your Instance.
+Learn more about stateless security groups.

-- Stateful security groups disregard the default policy and inbound/outbound rules if a connection is initiated from your Instance.
-Read more about stateful security groups
+- Stateful: These disregard the default policy and inbound/outbound rules if a connection is initiated from your Instance.
+Learn more about stateful security groups.

 Setting default inbound and outbound policies